SEMICeu/documentation/puri.md

 In short, the steps are:

-1. Editors create/update a UML representation of the vocabulary annotated with the right information.
+1. Editors create/update a UML representation of the vocabulary according to the [editorial flow](./editor.md).
-2. Using the toolchain an RDF file is created that contains the data of the vocabulary.
+2. Editors select the generated RDF file which contains the data of the vocabulary.
 3. Editors extract from the RDF file the data for each PURI and add it to the  [uri.semic.eu-puris](https://github.com/SEMICeu/uri.semic.eu-puris) repository.

 Detailed steps are described in [uri.semic.eu-proxy](https://github.com/SEMICeu/uri.semic.eu-proxy).